siufai6/covid_scan/README.md

 # covid_scan
-A simple pdf scanner to check if a building has confirmed /suspected COVID case
+A simple pdf scanner to check if a building has confirmed /suspected COVID case (python)

+The scanner will send a LINE notification if there is a match.

+## Requires:
+- urllib
+- pdfminer
+- requests
+- LINE notification